dreamfony/dv/README.md

 ### Onboarding

-For building, testing and launching drupal sites we use acquias bundle of scripts called [BLT](https://github.com/acquia/blt) BLT works as a composer plugin.
+For building, testing and launching drupal sites we use bundle of scripts called [BLT](https://github.com/acquia/blt) BLT works as a composer plugin.

 http://blt.readthedocs.io/en/latest/INSTALL/